Luengor/Programmers_Roulette/README.md

 # The programmer's roulette!
 ### If you win, nothing happens.
-If you loose, your computer shuts down :)
+If you lose, your computer shuts down :)